 - Towards the end of cooking the mixture will boil thickly.
 At this point stir very frequently to avoid burning the bottom.

-- Cook for about 2-2.5 hours to desired color and thickness.
+- Cook for about 2 hours or to the desired color and thickness.
 Pour the hot cajeta through a sieve to remove any broken bits of cinnamon.
 Cool to room temperature and store in the refrigerator until ready to use.
 The cajeta can be frozen for longer term storage.